Winter is coming!

 A cozy room, warm blankets, a cup of hot chocolate, and pleasant music is the ideal way to enjoy this season.
 Winter is a beautiful season unless you suffer from some cough and cold.

-Cough and cold can frustrating and debilitating, especially if you cannot control the bouts of cough.
-It is normal to clear your throat when you feel something stuck in your throat, but if it is severe, then you might going to suffer from a cough later.
+Cough and cold can be frustrating and debilitating, especially if you cannot control the bouts of cough.
+It is normal to clear your throat when you feel something stuck in your throat, but if it is severe, then you might suffer from a cough later.
 During winter, you are more prone to infections because of weakened immunity.

 What is the cough?

 Cough is a body’s natural response that clears your throat from mucus or foreign irritants, and it might be caused when some food blocks your airways.
 Cough can be acute or chronic.
 Acute cough lasts for less than three weeks, and chronic cough lasts over eight weeks.

 What are the causes of a cough?

 There are several reasons for cough, and it can be temporary and permanent.
 Some common causes of cough are as follows: